 The Lusitania departs from Madrid Chamartin at 21:43 and arrives at Lisbon Santa Apolonia at 07:30.
 The return service leaves Lisbon at 21:25 and arrives in Madrid at 08:40.
 The detailed schedules are available at rail.cc: Madrid – Lisbon | Lisbon – Madrid.

-You can buy tickets online from ACP Rail, Trainline, or GoEuro.
+You can buy tickets online from Trainline, or Omio or ACP Rail.
 Tickets are normally available at least two months in advance.
 However, Spanish Railways RENFE often open booking only a few weeks in advance.
 If you can’t find or book the train this doesn’t mean that it doesn’t run anymore.

 To travel from the French/Spanish border to Lisbon search for “Irun” and “Lisbon”.
 To travel from Lisbon to the French/Spanish search for “Lisbon” and “Hendaye”.